2006–2007 Brazilian aviation crisis: TAM Airlines Flight 3054

-On July 17, 2007, a fully loaded TAM Airlines Airbus A320 aircraft ran off a runway at Congonhas-São Paulo International Airport, and crashed into a nearby warehouse, resulting in nearly 200 fatalities.
+On July 17, 2007, a fully loaded TAM Airlines Airbus A320 aircraft ran off a runway at Congonhas-São Paulo International Airport, and crashed into a nearby warehouse, resulting in 199 fatalities.
 The Brazilian press was quick to add this to a growing list of civil aviation woes, and pressed the government for changes.
-On September 31, 2009, more than two years after the accident, CENIPA announced the result of official investigations.
+In September 2009, more than two years after the accident, CENIPA announced the result of official investigations.
 The report said that one of the thrust levers, which control the airliner's engines, was in a power-on position when it should have been in idle, but it was not proved if there was mechanical or human failure as the cause of the accident.
 In addition to the positions of the thrust levers, the report listed several factors that may have contributed to the accident, as a high volume of rain on the day, with the formation of puddles on the runway, and the absence of grooving.
 The report does not blame the length of the runway as a factor in the accident.